yoelhor/aad-b2c-tools/README.md

 # Azure AD B2C Custom policy Features

 ## Autocomplete
 With autocomplete feature, you can save your time customizing a B2C policy.
 B2C extension provides you the list of policy settings, claims, technical profiles, and claims transformation aggregated from your policy files.
-Select one of the following attributes and click **ctrl+space** (cmd+space), or start typing an XML element `<` or an attribute:
+Select one of the following attributes and click **ctrl+space** (cmd+space), or start:

 ![Autocomplete](media/autocomplete-new.png)